Make and Receive Calls with the 3CX Client

 - If you have Auto Answer feature enabled, on your Windows or Mac client, then the client will automatically answer the call.

-- When a call is received, the 3CX Client for Android uses PUSH technology to wake up the smartphone when it is in sleep mode, thus saving battery life.
+- When a call is received, the 3CX Client for Android and iOS use PUSH technology to wake up the smartphone when it is in sleep mode, thus saving battery life.

 - Using Presence/Status – What is the Presence Function, how to set it and use it.